<b>PT, DPT, OCS, FAAOMPT, MTC, Cert-DN</b><br><br><b>Experience</b><br>Dr. Watson

 abdominis activation during upright loaded functional tasks. <i>Phys Med Rehab</i>.

-core stabilization training program on dance-related injury rate.
-APTA Combined Sections
+dynamic core stabilization training program on dance-related injury rate.
+APTA Combined

-Ultrasound Imaging in the Treatment of Lower Back Pain.
-South Carolina Physical Therapy
+Real-Time Ultrasound Imaging in the Treatment of Lower Back Pain.
+South Carolina Physical

 T, Graning J. Competitive collegiate dance team injuries: A prospective study.
 APTA